Bounteous-Inc/aem-webpack-example/README.md

 [We're hiring!](https://www.infielddigital.com/careers/)

-And we are the AEM and front end experts you've been looking for: [meet us](https://www.infielddigital.com/).
+And we are the AEM and front end experts you've been looking for.
+[Meet us](https://www.infielddigital.com/).